leonjohan3/acs-codepipeline/README.md

 2. Clone the new `acs-codepipeline` repo on your local disk
 3. Install the AWS CLI (see resources section below) - might already be installed.
 4. Configure your environment making sure it is pointing to the correct AWS account and region (the easiest will be to give the AWS user temporary full AWS admin-like access for this install).
-The AWS CodePipeline project uses roles with minimum access created by this install to deploy the configs to AppConfig.
+The AWS CodePipeline (to deploy the configs to AppConfig) uses roles with least privileges created by this install.
 5. Run the following commands to ensure the defaults are correct:
    `aws sts get-caller-identity`  (to get the current AWS account number), and `aws ec2 describe-availability-zones --output text --query 'AvailabilityZones[0].[RegionName]'`  (to get the current region)
 6. Install Java 21: `sudo yum install java-21-amazon-corretto-devel`
 7. Install Node.js (version 14.15.0 or later) - might already be installed
-8. Install AWS cdk cli: `npm install -g aws-cdk@2`
+8. Install AWS cdk cli: `sudo npm install -g aws-cdk@2`
 9. Bootstrap the AWS cdk (if you have not done this before - see resources below), run: `cdk bootstrap`
 10. Edit the `config-example.yaml` replacing the current values with what is relevant for your environment.
 The `configuration-group-prefix` can remain as is for now.